akun1/Randy/README.md

 ## Usage

 As of now, there's a default random generator.
-Here are all the calls and their outputs:
+Here are all the calls and some sample outputs:

 ```
 getDefaultRandom(type: .address) //8181 cijacija Drive